 Ticket Options for the Veuve Clicquot Polo Classic

+It was announced that information about tickets to the Veuve Clicquot Polo Classic will be available in late April 2023.
 There are three different ticket options for the Veuve Clicquot Polo Classic NYC – Rosé Garden, Early Access, and General Admission.
-Tickets range in price from $90-$475.
+Tickets typically range in price from $90-$475.
 Early Access and General Admission tend to sell out quickly.
 Rosé Garden tickets are at a higher rate, but I think they’re worth it!
 In 2019, I was shocked to see that the ticket prices are actually more inexpensive than previous years.
 Therefore, if you’ve been thinking about attending – do not hesitate!
 Please note once you buy the tickets, all sales are final.

 General Admission Tickets

 The ticket type totally depends on what kind of experience (and photos) that you’d like to get.
 General Admission (GA) is a fun, lively area with a big crowd.
 There are plenty of photo opps in the GA area.
 Cute signage and Veuve Clicquot branded-decor are everywhere.

 You’ll have to wait for the ferry for quite awhile (hence bringing comfy shoes), but it’s fun people watching!
 Most General Admission goers bring their own picnic blankets and coolers with snacks.
 I’ve seen some really clever and cute picnic setups in the past – definitely a fun opportunity for someone who loves to be creative with their entertaining.

 GA tickets get you transportation to-and-from the event and lawn seating (on a first come, first serve basis).
 Champagne is not included and must be purchased on-site at one of the champagne bars.
 They also have gourmet food trucks on-site, but I recommend bringing some of your own food to make things easier.

 Rosé Garden Tickets